 Where do civil governments get their authority?
 Are all governments legitimate, or are some illegitimate?
 Under what conditions are Christians obligated to obey?
-Christians have struggled with the questions for the last 2,000 years.
+Christians have struggled with these questions for the last 2,000 years.
 Here are some considerations that might be helpful.

 Tyrants and Bullies